 - i.
-Issues a charter application information packet or request for proposals (RFP) that: - a) States any chartering priorities the authorizer may have established; - b) Articulates comprehensive application questions to elicit the information needed for rigorous evaluation of applicants' plans and capacities; and - c) Provides clear guidance and requirements regarding application content and format, while explaining evaluation criteria.
+Develops and publicly issues a charter application information packet or request for proposals (RFP) that: - a) States the authorizer's mission and any chartering priorities the authorizer may have established; - b) Provides the state's required comprehensive application and rubric to elicit the information needed for rigorous evaluation of applicants' plans and capacities; and communicates clear guidance, requirements, and timelines with prospective operators regarding the application process while explaining evaluation criteria.